About RedDB

 What we cover

-We currently track over 480 products across 22 categories, from headphones and laptops to robot vacuums and standing desks.
+We currently track 2,400+ products across 58 categories, from headphones and laptops to cameras and mechanical keyboards.
 Each product page shows sentiment analysis, feature-level feedback, and the actual Reddit mentions so you can read the source material yourself.

 How it works